WW2 PACIFIC, the early years

 Jan .
 Lexington patrols Oahu-Johnston-Palmyra triangle.

 Jan 6 .
-Yorktown (Fletcher) sails from San Diego to escort Second Marine Brigade to
+Yorktown (Fletcher) sails from San Diego to take Second Marine Brigade to

 Jan 12.
 Saratoga

-(VAdm Leary TF 14) torpedoed 500 miles SE Hawaii.
+( (Fitch TF 11) torpedoed 500 miles SE Hawaii.
 She is able to return to Pearl and is

 sent to West Coast for repairs until June 1.